 To be sure, Stargell’s game was not well-rounded.
 He was a graceless, plodding left fielder who hurt his team defensively.
 He had a strong, accurate arm and he did the best he could, but with his rickety knees he just couldn’t cover enough ground, especially in a park as spacious as Forbes Field.
 First base would have been a natural spot for him, and he did play there now and then, but the Pirates were in no hurry to displace their regular first baseman, hard-hitting Donn Clendenon.
 He also battled numerous minor injuries which kept him out of lineup for short stretches.
 In his 20-year career, Stargell never played in more than 148 games in a season.

 Early in his career Stargell was nearly helpless against left-handed pitching, so much so that his managers often benched him against tougher southpaws.
 He didn’t make too much of a fuss about it, but he unquestionably thought he was getting a raw deal.
-“I’ve always felt I could hit left-handers.
-I’ve always felt it was a matter of getting in the groove.
-Sure, some left-handers will bother me.
-Some right-handers will give me trouble, too.”
-The numbers, however, belie his argument.
+“I’m the first to know left-handers bother me but if I see enough of them, I’m going hit them.
+Somebody got the idea I couldn’t hit left-handers, so they took me out of the lineup.
+But if I keep playing against them, I gotta hit ‘em.”9 The numbers, however, belie his argument.
 Through 1968, in nearly 500 career at-bats against lefties, Stargell batted a puny .192 with only 13 home runs.

 Stargell continued his bombardment of National League pitching over the next three seasons, with 33 home runs in 1972 and then a league-leading 44 in 1973.
 He also led the majors in RBIs (119) in 1973 and topped both leagues in OPS in both 1973 and ’74.